 Suchita is a senior designer with an eclectic perspective developed from life in Mumbai and San Francisco.
 As a graduate of The Academy of Art, San Francisco, she started on her path to becoming a multi-disciplined pro who leverages her background in science and graphic design to establish more informed solutions.

 A little bit of everything, with coffee on the side.

-Faraz graduated from Wigan & Leigh College with a specialization in Graphic Design.
-His skills and interests lie in Branding and Publication Design with a keen eye for detail.
-Outside of work, Faraz’s interests vary from gaming to graphic novels to everything “Apple”.
-When not designing, he can be found binge-watching TV Series’ or exploring new gizmos.
+Faraz is a senior designer with a specialization in Graphic Design from Wigan & Leigh College.
+His skills and interests lie in Branding and Publication Design and he brings along a fresh perspective to a wide array of projects.
+Outside the studio, Faraz’s interests vary from gaming to graphic novels to everything “Apple”.
+When not designing, he can be found binge-watching TV shows, reading graphic novels or exploring new gizmos.

 What can you expect from him?

 Srishti is a graduate from Sophia Polytechnic majoring in Visual Communication.
 With a natural flair for branding and packaging, she sets a benchmark for attention to detail with the team.
 When she is not at work, she is either in the kitchen or out for dinner.

 Soft spoken.
 Coffee drinker.
 Always maintains a smile on her face and who will get the job done!

 Ruchita graduated from Sophia Polytechnic, Mumbai with a degree in Commercial Art.
 A creative and multitalented graphic designer, she is constantly looking to increase her knowledge base and explore the world around her.
 Apart from work, she is known to dabble in nature photography and to indulge her sweet tooth.

 What you can expect from her?